subdgtl/Monoceros/README.md

-*Note: Due to the way [Monoceros](#9-monoceros-wfc-solver) exposes the vanilla [Wave Function Collapse](#5-wave-function-collapse) algorithm, it is not possible to place a Module into an exact position.
+*Note: Due to the way [Monoceros](#9-monoceros-wfc-solver) exposes the vanilla [Wave Function Collapse](#5-wave-function-collapse) algorithm, it is not possible to place a specific Module Part into an exact position.
 The [Monoceros WFC Solver](#9-monoceros-wfc-solver) picks any Module Part to be placed into a Slot allowing placement of the Module.*

-*Note: Placing Modules manually may cause longer search for a valid solution or completely unable an existence of a valid solution.*
+*Note: Placing Modules manually may cause longer search for a valid solution or completely eliminate an existence of a valid solution.*

 ### 11.15.
 Disallowing certain Modules from certain Slots